Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Introduction

+Our algorithm is particularly well suited for application to (limited aperture) seismic array data providing a way of partial (in phase space) imaging possibly with a small set of sources.
+Moreover, if one need not generate a `global' image, we do not need to evaluate the relevant wave field solutions at `all' times, unlike algorithms based on numerically solving the wave equation, which enables computationally efficient target-oriented imaging.
+Target-oriented imaging can be used effectively, for example, with available arrays and earthquakes in studying heterogeneities and discontinuities in Earth's mantle \cite{Li2013, Vinnik2000}.
+A key element of our algorithm is finding a low-rank separated representation of the amplitude of the relevant FIO, which we do using Prolate Spheroidal Wave Functions (PSWFs) \cite{AndersondHW:2012}.
+Demanet \& Ying \cite{Demanet2012} proposed a method of finding such a representation based on the randomized sampling algorithm for constructing factorizations for low-rank matrices.

+Our algorithm involves the propagation of high-frequency waves.
+To compare its complexity with the computational complexities of RTM algorithms based on numerically solving the wave equation, one can essentially compare the complexities of the backpropagation of a boundary source (from single-source data).
+Considering (backward) solving the wave equation in dimension $n$ on a grid of side length $N$ and a propagation time of order $\mathcal{O}(1)$, the CFL condition implies that the time step is of order $\mathcal{O}(1/N)$.
+The $\mathcal{O}(N)$ applications of a short-time propagator, with a presumed complexity $\mathcal{O}(N^n)$, then yields a complexity $\mathcal{O}(N^{n+1})$.
+The time step in our algorithm is $\mathcal{O}(1)$ in principle, while the application of the Fourier integral operator representing the propagator is $\mathcal{O}(N^n \log N)$ per frequency box (see \cite{AndersondHW:2012}); the number of time steps to be computed is affected by the size of the target.
+Demanet \& Ying \cite{Demanet2012} already pointed out the time upscaling of an approach to wave propagation using a FIO.

 The outline of the paper is as follows.
 In Section~\ref{sec:2}, we summarize the parametrix construction of the wave equation, and introduce the relevant Hamilton system and linearized Hamilton-Jacobi equations describing the geometry of the imaging process.
-In Section~\ref{sec:3} we discuss reverse time continuation from the boundary and obtain a particular oscillatory integral representation for the kernel of this process, to which the algorithm for Fourier integral operators that we developed in an earlier paper applies.
-In Section~\ref{sec:4} we give the asymptotic form of the RTM-based inverse scattering transform.
-In Section~\ref{sec:5}, we give numerical examples of reverse time continuation and inverse scattering also in the presence of caustics.
+In Section~\ref{sec:3} we formulate reverse-time continuation from the boundary and obtain a particular oscillatory integral representation for the kernel of this process, to which the algorithm for FIOs that we developed in an earlier paper applies.
+Subsection~\ref{sec:33} contains this key new result, and Subsection~\ref{sec:comprtc} its computational counterpart.
+These are also the main components of the asymptotic form of the RTM-based inverse scattering transform and imaging algorithm, which we develop in Section~\ref{sec:4}.
+In Section~\ref{sec:5}, we give numerical examples of reverse-time continuation and inverse scattering also in the presence of caustics.
 We end with a discussion in Section~\ref{sec:6}.